 Next, you will get a page with the database name on the left page, click on it.

 You will see tables with lots of details, all you have to do is to select all those tables, and click drop to delete them at once:

-Stay on the same page, you should upload your old database that you have downloaded to the empty tables.
+Stay on the same page, you should upload the old database that you have downloaded to the empty tables.
 To do that, click ”Import” at the top of the page: